-Written notice stating the place, day and hour of any regular or special Medical Staff meeting or of any regular or special committee meeting not held pursuant to resolution shall be delivered either personally or by mail to each person entitled to be present not fewer than two working days nor more than 45 days before the date of such meeting.
+Written notice stating the place, day, and hour of any regular or special Medical Staff meeting or of any regular or special committee meeting not held pursuant to resolution shall be delivered either personally, by mail, or by e-mail to each person entitled to be present not fewer than two working days nor more than 45 days before the date of such meeting.
 Personal attendance at a meeting shall constitute a waiver of notice of such meeting.